Erin E. Stiles

 - 2013.
-"The Laws of Marriage: Sexuality, Impotence, and Divorce Suits in Zanzibar's Islamic Courts" Journal of Women Living Under Muslim Laws, Dossier 32, December.
+"The Laws of Marriage: Sexuality, Impotence, and Divorce Suits in Zanzibar's Islamic Courts" Journal of Women Living Under Muslim Laws: Sexualities, Culture, and Society in Muslim Contexts, Dossier 32-33: 59-78.

 - 2012 "Contemporary Expressions of Social Justice in Islam" In The Wiley-Blackwell Companion to Religion and Social Justice, editors Michael D. Palmer and Stanley M. Burgess.
 Oxford: Wiley-Blackwell Publishing.

 - 2011 "Women and Sharia" Encyclopedia of Women in Today's World edited by Mary Zeiss Stange and Carol K. Oyster.
 Thousand Oaks, CA: SAGE Reference.

 - 2010, Editor, Proceedings of the Southwestern Anthropological Associaton, Volume 4.

 - 2009 An Islamic Court in Context: An Ethnographic Study of Judicial Reasoning.
 New York and London: Palgrave Macmillan.